manueljo/manueljo/README.md

-- 👋 Hi, I’m @manueljo
+- 👋 Hi, I’m @manueljo and I'm a Django fullstack Developer
 - 👀 I’m interested in Informaion Technology
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on Django projects